wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 ## Summary

 Help your users as much as possible when filling out a form.
 Don’t ask unnecessary questions, just for your statistics.
 Provide the right input options.
-Make it clear how to fill out a field.
+Make it clear whis is requited and how to fill out a field.
 Use clear, timely error messages.
 And make sure it’s easy to ask for help when needed.

 Remember: people want to get through a form quickly and move on with their lives.
 Make that task as easy as possible.